angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

-Back in the days of the Stormboards there was a pile document maintained that tried to list every conceivable Doomsday pile, the card requirements, mana requirements and storm requirements however this led to people relying on it.
+Back in the days of the Stormboards there was a pile document maintained that tried to list every conceivable Doomsday pile, the card requirements, mana requirements and _Storm_ requirements however this led to people relying on it.
 If they had failed to rote memorise a pile they would panic and get confused.

 A better approach is to learn the general rules or theories behind cards and then apply them to a scenario.
 Out of all the variants DDEFT probably has the